seedhartha/reone/README.md

 - Press V to switch the camera type
 - Use "+" and "-" keys to adjust the game speed
 - Press F1-F4 to toggle graphical features
+- Use "[" and "]" keys to adjust PBR HDR mode exposure

 ## Configuration